-The St. John's Fire District had outstanding commitments of \$1,323,116 of which the majority relates to the purchase of a new fire rescue boat as of June 30, 2023.
+As of June 30, 2024, the St. John's Fire District had outstanding commitments of \$335,395.
+The majority of the outstanding commitments or \$323,517 relates to the construction of a new fire station.

 Deferred Compensation Plans

 The County and its component units offer their employees several deferred compensation plans under programs administered by PEBA.
 The multiple employer plans were created in accordance with Internal Revenue Code Sections 457 and 401(K).
 The plans available to all full-time County and component unit employees, at their option, permit participants to defer a portion of their salary until future years.
 Only upon termination, retirement, disability, death, or an approved hardship is the deferred compensation available to an employee.
 All amounts of compensation deferred under a 457 plan or 401(k) plan are held in trust for the contributing employee and are not subject to claims of the employer's general creditors.
 These plans are administered by the State of South Carolina.